Aller Park, Devon

 Aller Park (also known as Aller) was a village in Devon, England, southeast of the town of Newton Abbot.
 The name is shared with the Aller Brook, which joins the River Teign at Newton Abbot.

 Today it is a suburb of the town, within Newton Abbot civil parish.

+There is also a suburban area named Aller a short distance to the south, in Kingskerswell parish.